vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 - Fishburne matrix "What if I told you..."
 	- ... functional and OO programming are compatible
 	- ... functional programming was invented by mathematicians in the 1920s.
-	- ... linear algebra involves much more than just matrices.
+	- ... linear algebra involves much more than just matrices
-	- ... all of OOP can be simulated in a functional language like Scheme.
+	- ... all of OOP can be simulated in a functional language like Scheme
 	- ...
-OOP was originally designed so that the emphasis should be on _the messages between objects_, rather than _the objects themselves_.
+OOP was originally designed so that the emphasis should be on _the messages between objects_, rather than _the objects themselves_
 	- ... an arrow in category theory isn't necessarily a function
-	- ... monads don't have a damn thing to do with burritos
+	- ... monads don't have _a damn thing_ to do with burritos